Learning Disability Today

 • Together, employ over 43,000 staff.

-• Collectively represent 68% of learning disability and autism providers that are part of the CQC Market Oversight programme.
+• Collectively represent 68% of learning disability and autism support providers that are part of the CQC Market Oversight programme.

 Organisations participating in this research include Affinity Trust, Alternative Futures, Choice Support, Creative Support, Dimensions, Mencap, Turning Point and United Response.